Likelihood Contribution based Multi-scale Architecture for Generative Flows: Experiments

 \section{Experiments}

-In Section ~\ref{sensitive}, we established that our proposed likelihood contribution based factorization of dimensions can be implemented for flow models involving a multi-scale architecture, in order to improve their density estimation and qualitative performance.
-In this section we present the results of proposed Likelihood Contribution based Multiscale Architecture (LCMA) adopted for the flow model of RealNVP \citep{dinh2016real}.
-For direct comparison with results in \citet{dinh2016real}, all the experimental settings such as data pre-processing, optimizer parameters as well as flow architectural details (coupling layers, residual blocks) are kept the same, except that the factorization of dimensions at each flow layer is performed according to the method described in Section ~\ref{sensitive}.
-For ease of access, we also have summarized the details of experimental settings in Appendix~\ref{app:exp_settings}.

-We perform experiments on four benchmarked image datasets: \emph{CIFAR-10} \citep{krizhevsky2009learning}, \emph{Imagenet} \citep{russakovsky2014imagenet} (downsampled to $32\times 32$ and $64\times 64$), and \emph{CelebFaces Attributes (CelebA)} \citep{liu2015deep}.
+In this section we present the detailed results of proposed LCMA adopted for the flow model of RealNVP \citep{dinh2016real}, Glow \citep{kingma2018glow},i-ResNet \citep{behrmann2018invertible} and Residual Flows \citep{chen2019residual}.
+For direct comparison, all the experimental settings such as data pre-processing, optimizer parameters as well as flow architectural details (coupling layers, residual blocks) are kept the same, only the factorization of dimensions at each flow layer is performed as per LCMA.
+The computations were performed in NVIDIA Tesla V100 GPUs.
+For RealNVP, we perform experiments on four benchmarked image datasets: \emph{CIFAR-10} \citep{krizhevsky2009learning}, \emph{Imagenet} \citep{russakovsky2014imagenet} (downsampled to $32\times 32$ and $64\times 64$), and \emph{CelebFaces Attributes (CelebA)} \citep{liu2015deep}.
 The scaling in LCMA is performed once for CIFAR-10, thrice for Imagenet $32\times 32$ and 4 times for Imagenet $64\times 64$ and CelebA.
-For each dataset, we first pre-train the network without any multi-scaling (no dimensionality reduction in any flow layer) to obtain the log-det at each flow layer.
-Then the decision of dimensions to be factored at each layer is done as per the proposed method in Section ~\ref{sensitive}.
-The final training is performed with the LCMA.

-We compare LCMA with conventional multi-scale architecture and report the quantitative and qualitative results.
-We also perform an ablation study, whose results are summarized in Section \ref{sec:ablation}.
+We compare LCMA with conventional RealNVP and report the quantitative and qualitative results.
+For Glow, i-ResNet and Residual Flows with LCMA, we perform experiments on CIFAR-10 and report improvements over baseline bits/dim (BPD).